shilongdai/Analysis/Apartments/README.md

 The point marginal effect of bathrooms is increasing with the exception of three bathrooms vs 2.5 bathrooms.
 However, there are some overlaps in the confidence intervals, so that the difference in marginal effects are not as significant as the bedroom case.
 Nevertheless, intuitively, it would seem unlikely that for each additional bathroom/half-bath, one has to pay an increasing extra amount of rent just because of the added bathroom.
 It seems more plausible that the number of bathroom is a proxy for other factors, such as the apartment having two floors for instance, where a half bath would be located on the first floor.

 ![Marginal effect of bathrooms](https://github.com/shilongdai/Analysis/raw/master/Apartments/Images/maginalBath.png)

+## Conclusions

+After learning more about the apartments in Chicago, a model based approach was taken to assess the rent of the apartment and generate the candidates.
+Since the model computes the expected rent of an apartment given its attribute, it is possible to use the model to evaluate whether the apartment is more expensive for its attribute or cheap for its attribute.
+Thus, instead of considering the raw rent of the apartment, the rent for each apartment was standardized via the expected rent from the model, and the scale parameter (i.e. the standard deviation of the noise term).
+Then, the apartments that are within a given budget, within 1 standard deviation of the expected price, and are located within a given amount of travel time via Google Map API were picked as candidate.
+Later, some of the candidate are checked out on a visit, and the final apartment was determined.